calm/TSHAlphaVideos/README.md

 pod 'TSHAlphaVideos'
 ```

-Otherwise just drag and drop the files from `Pod/Classes` [here](https://github.com/tsheaff/TSHAlphaVideos.git) into your project.
+Otherwise just drag and drop the files from [here](https://github.com/tsheaff/TSHAlphaVideos/tree/master/Pod/Classes) into your project.

+Either way, you'll also want to get a copy of [alpha_video.rake](https://github.com/tsheaff/TSHAlphaVideos/blob/master/alpha_video.rake) in your rake scope.

 ### Video Processing